The Tailor-Made Man at the Arts Theatre

 The musical ends with a suicide – a melancholic conclusion to a generally dispiriting show.

-The Tailor-Made Man is on at The Arts Theatre until 6th April 2013.
-For further information and to book tickets, visit here.
+The Tailor-Made Man is at the Arts Theatre until 6th April 2013.
+For further information or to book visit the show’s website here.